It’s easier than ever to watch on-demand TV shows and movies on your Android device. But what about live TV?

 Second, GSE Smart IPTV is available on far more platforms than most of its competitors.
 You’ll find versions for Android, Android TV, iOS, and Apple TV.
 The app is also Chromecast-compatible.
 And remember, you can even install Android apps on Amazon Fire TV devices if you know how to sideload APK files.

-Features-wise, GSE Smart IPTV supports EPG content in the XML, ZIP, and GZ format.
-It also offers native parental controls and subtitle (SRT files) support.
+Feature-wise, GSE Smart IPTV supports EPG content in the XML, ZIP, and GZ formats.
+It also offers native parental controls and subtitles (SRT files) support.
+It can play live streams from HTTP, HSL, M3U8, MMS, RTSP, and RTMP sources.
+The app is ad-supported and suitable for both Android TV and mobile Android devices.

 Perfect Player IPTV is another hugely popular app.
-It’s especially popular among Android TV users who are looking for an alternative to the native Live Channels app.
+It’s especially popular among Android TV users looking for an alternative to the native Live Channels app.

 The app supports M3U and XSPF playlists.
 And if you want to add an electronic program guide, you can use XMLTV (ZIP, GZ, XZ) and JTV.